Comicbook: Wrath Of The First Lantern

 - Summon Bigger Fish: The eventual killer of Volthoom?
 Nekron, who is summoned and controlled by Hal Jordan, the Greatest Black Lantern.

 - Too Spicy for Yog Sothoth: Volthoom tries to feed off of Larfleeze's emotions when he shows him how his life would be with his family back.
-Larfleeze is too greedy for it to work and Volthoom just gives up and leaves him alone.
+Larfleeze is too greedy and resistant for it to work and Volthoom just gives up and leaves him alone.

 - Villainous Breakdown: After Hal drains the entire emotional spectrum out of Volthoom, rendering him Brought Down to Normal, he panics before his death.